 Hominy Landing is a boat launch area, 14 miles west of Skiatook on State Hwy 20.
 Facilities: Boat Ramp, Dock, Restrooms, Open year round; 918-396-3170.

-Boat Launch, Dock, & Restrooms: Tall Chief Cove, Skiatook Point, Osage Park, Bull Creek, Twin Points, Black Dog, and Hominy Landing
+Boat Launch, Dock, & Restrooms: Tall Chief Cove, Skiatook Point, Osage Park, Bull Creek, Twin Points, Black Dog, & Hominy Landing

 Quapaw Park, where the dam is located, has a great view of the lake.
 Tall Chief Cove and Twin Points open April 1st, other areas are open all year.